corybrunson/ggalluvial/README.md

 ### Time series

 A more straightforward class of alluvial diagrams track discrete distributions over time.
 The following example reproduces the original time series example from [alluvial](https://github.com/mbojan/alluvial).
 Some distinguishability is lost due to the absence of gaps between the alluvial flows, but on the whole the effect is quite nice.
+I refer to these as time series alluvial diagrams, in contrast to the categorical alluvial diagrams originally implemented.
 As in the categorical case, these diagrams are compatible with facets.

 ```{r}
 data(Refugees, package = "alluvial")